About WPTC

 WPTC Board

-Each member association nominates one Delegate to represent it on the Board, with voting rights allocated depending on the volume of tomatoes processed in the country.
+Each member association nominates one Delegate to represent it on the Board, with voting rights allocated depending on the volume of tomatoes processed in the country:

 WPTC Staff